Best Paddle Board Paddle of 2021

-Throughout our tests, one paddle consistently stood head and shoulders above the others.
-The Werner Trance 95 Performance ran away with the high score in our testing metrics, and it also ran away with our hearts.
-This paddle is designed carefully, and the details were all well-crafted with ease-of-use in mind.
+The Werner Trance 95 Performance thoroughly impressed us with its top-notch performance across the board in all of our tests.
+This paddle is designed carefully, and the details are all well-crafted with ease-of-use in mind.
 The lightest paddle in our test, with a carbon fiber shaft and blade, this model slices through the water.
-Plus, the highest scoring adjustability system was easy to use and didn't get in the way of paddling.
-The only downside to this model is its price: At $349, this model is the most expensive in our review fleet, but this is a classic case of you get what you pay for.
+Plus, the highest-scoring adjustment system is easy to use and doesn't get in the way of paddling.

 Bullet Proof Surf Alloy

 The outstanding value, award-winning Bullet Proof Surf Adjustable Alloy, is a rugged product with a tough nylon blade aluminum shaft.
 A collar clamp adjustment and locking mechanism, also known as the TwinPin system, and solid scores across our scoring metrics earned this model a special place in our testers' hearts.
 All of this comes at an extremely affordable price, making the Alloy the most budget-friendly SUP paddle we tested.

 It's a hefty paddle, so it isn't the best choice if you're paddling for longer distances.
 Although heavier than the lightest models in our test, this product is built to withstand more wear than paddles built entirely from carbon.
 If you want a functional, highly affordable paddle that will last, this is a great choice.

 Read review: Bullet Proof Surf Alloy